Saturday, September 8, 2018

 Midwinter Blues

-Aren't Barb's fabrics exquisite?
+Aren't these fabrics exquisite?
 I've never seen such deep, saturated blues or "sharp" cheddars.
 Double-click photos for more detail.

-Here's another great backing fabric--"E pluribus unum" or "Out of many, one."
+Here's another great fabric on the back--"E pluribus unum" or "Out of many, one."

 Thank you, Barb.
 I'm humbled by this gift and promise to be a worthy custodian of your work!
 XO